denissimon/prediction-builder-swift/README.md

 #### Manual

-Drag `PredictionBuilder.swift` into your project.
+Simply drag `PredictionBuilder.swift` into your project.

 Example
 -------